Torfield and Saxon Mount Academy Trust SEN Report

 In addition to the information provided earlier in this document, pupils' progress and well-being is regularly tracked throughout the year to ensure any necessary support is timely and effective.

-At Torfield and in some cases at Saxon Mount, pupils have a home/school book which is filled in each day by school staff.
 Parents and carers can arrange to speak to a teacher or teaching assistant at the beginning or end of the day by phone and where necessary meetings can be arranged.

 Formal parent / carer consultations take place up to three times a year and a review of the EHCP occurs annually.
 These meetings give an opportunity for school and parents and carers to discuss the needs of the pupil and work together to ensure these needs are consistently met in all settings.
 The schools are committed to working in partnership with parents and carers to ensure pupils reach their potential.